-If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.
+If you’re a typical car washer, one that sticks to the basic water and dish soap, then you may never have thought about car wax before.

 Out of all the many available car detailing products you can find, wax is one of the most necessary.
-It protects your paint, enhances the look of your vehicle, and keeps your car clean a whole lot easier in the long run.
+It protects your car paint, enhances the look of your vehicle, and keeps your car clean a whole lot easier in the long run.

-In this article, we’re going to take you through the optimal wax removal methods and the reasons and times that you should be removing it in the first place.
+Before applying new wax you need to strip off the old, and that’s what we’re discussing today.
+In this article, we’re going to take you through two great wax removal methods, how often you should re-wax, and also the reasons you should be removing it in the first place.

-How to Remove Car Wax – Using a Pre-Wax Cleaner
+Remove Car Wax Using a Pre-Wax Cleaner

 Pre-wax cleaners are products used to prepare the surface of the car, ready for a new layer of wax.